 Kenya: Visió econòmica i política

-Kenya is largely open to foreign trade, which accounts for 27% of its GDP (World bank, 2020).
+Kenya is relatively open to foreign trade, which accounts for 31% of its GDP (World Bank, latest data available).
 The country remains committed to trade liberalization through its membership in the World Trade Organisation (WTO), the Common Market for Eastern and Southern Africa (COMESA) and the East African Community (EAC), which includes Kenya, Tanzania, Uganda, Rwanda, Burundi, and South Sudan.
-The EAC is in the process to establish a monetary union by 2024.
-The EAC also finalized the negotiations for an EPA with the EU in 2014, an agreement ratified by Kenya in 2016.
 Kenya also ratified the African Continental Free Trade Agreement and signed many bilateral trade agreements.
-The country is currently negotiating a free trade agreement with the United States, and is one of the top five beneficiaries of the US-Africa trade initiative, the African Growth and Opportunity Act (AGOA).
+The country is currently negotiating a free trade agreement with the United States and is one of the top five beneficiaries of the US-Africa trade initiative, the African Growth and Opportunity Act (AGOA).
+Moreover, in 2022 the two countries launched the U.S.-Kenya Strategic Trade and Investment Partnership.
 Most tariff barriers have been eliminated and customs duties are not very high.
-Kenya mostly exports agricultural products (tea, flowers, coffee, fruits, and vegetables), petroleum oils, titanium ores, and medicines; and mainly imports petroleum products, palm oil, medicines, cereals, vehicles, and manufactured products.
+Kenya mostly exports agricultural products (tea, flowers, coffee, fruits, and vegetables), petroleum oils, titanium ores, iron and medicines; and mainly imports petroleum products, palm oil, medicines, cereals, vehicles, and manufactured products.

 Source: World Trade Organisation (WTO) ; Latest available data